Goal 1: Prepare graduates to become competent, entry-level dietitians to meet employment needs for the state and nation.

 Measures of program success, as determine by the Accreditation Council for Education in Nutrition and Dietetics, and the faculty of the Didactic Program in Nutrition and Dietetics are as follows:

-One hundred percent of students majoring in Nutrition and Dietetics at Ouachita Baptist University will graduate with a Bachelor of Science degree within 6 years of beginning the program.
+• Over a 5 year period, 90% of students majoring in Nutrition and Dietetics at Ouachita Baptist University will graduate with a Bachelor of Science degree within 6 years of beginning the program.

 Performance of Graduates